lawaty/Multi-Robot-System-Guide/README.md

 # System Design Walkthrough
 The system mainly consists of three entities which are `Station`, `Drone`, and `Map`.
 They use some low-level utilities which are `Server` and `Socket` to handle low-level computations that provide them with pretty and straightforward interface to the features.
 The same applies for `Args`.

+System is designed based on `TCP` Socket Communication in a multi-threaded environment to allow real-time functioning. `TCP must be used in any messaging communication model` TCP-related hassle is encapsulated inside the Socket wrapper to provide clear and straightforward interface to higher level classes.
+Socket wrapper also supports running in the main thread or in another one in addition to `dynamic response sanitizer` callback

+Since server is a socket with slight additional edits which are server initialization procedures, A decision was made to implement the server as a subclass to the Socket wrapper and both are considered low-level utilities.